The Cell Division Secret That Explains How Life Goes On

 What's the difference between diploid and haploid cells?

 Diploid cells (2n) have two sets of chromosomes—one from each parent.
 Haploid cells (n) have one set.
-Your body operates primarily on the diploid state, while meiosis temporarily creates the haploid state Which is the point..
+Your body operates primarily on the diploid state, while meiosis temporarily creates the haploid state It's one of those things that adds up..

 Can meiosis happen in any cell type?